The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 Here's a guide to all the sights to see on the Lake Superior Circle Tour to help you plan your next epic motorcycle ride.

-The Canadian Bushplane Heritage Centre is definitely the highlight of the city with a collection of vintage planes located in a giant hanger.
+The Canadian Bushplane Heritage Centre is definitely the highlight of visiting Sault Ste.
+Marie with a collection of vintage planes located in a giant hanger.
 It traces the history of Ontario.

 Where to stay in Sault Ste Marie:

-An affordable choice with jacuzzis in the rooms, excellent wifi and a hearty breakfast included.
-It has covered parking too that is perfect for motorcyclists.
+The Days Inn – An affordable choice with jacuzzis in the rooms, excellent WiFi, and a hearty breakfast included.
+It has a covered parking lot too which is perfect for motorcyclists.

-Whitefish Point: this is a spot on the Michigan coast that needs two days to explore.
+This is a one of those places in Michigan coast that needs two days to explore.

 I could see us sticking around for a day or two for hiking, swimming and simply enjoying the scenery.